 Dual enrollment classes

 Since dual enrollment programs don’t offer a set standard to measure whether students have truly mastered college-level school work, it’s difficult for college officials to know the quality or rigor level of dual enrollment courses from other colleges.
 This can sometimes result in students receiving no college credit for their work unless they plan to attend the same college it was offered.
 When counted, these courses will count towards high school and college credit.
 However, in some cases, it will only count towards your high school GPA and not your college GPA.
+This is one of the major differences between dual enrollment vs AP courses.

 Is dual enrollment harder than AP?